MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/command-line-install.md

 ms.reviewer: angieandrews
 ---

-# Install the Automation Kit using the command line
+# Install the automation kit using the command line

-To install the latest version of the Automation Kit using the command line, follow the steps in this article.
-If you're unable to use the command line tools, you can use the manual steps  in [Set up the Automation Kit](./main.md) and [Set up satellites](./satellite.md).
+To install the latest version of the automation kit using the command line, follow the steps in this article.
+If you're unable to use the command line tools, you can use the manual steps  in [Set up the automation kit](./main.md) and [Set up satellites](./satellite.md).

-1. Ensure that you have [enabled the Power Apps component framework feature](/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature) in the environments that you want to install the Automation Kit for both Main and Satellite. environments.
+1. Ensure that you have [enabled the Power Apps component framework feature](/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature) in the environments that you want to install the automation kit for both main and satellite environments.

 1. Ensure that the [Creator Kit](https://appsource.microsoft.com/product/dynamics-365/microsoftpowercatarch.creatorkit1?tab=Reviews) is installed into the target environment

-1. Open the latest release from the [Automation Kit](https://github.com/microsoft/powercat-automation-kit/releases) GitHub releases.
+1. Open the latest release from the [automation kit](https://github.com/microsoft/powercat-automation-kit/releases) GitHub releases.

 1. From the **Assets** section, download **AutomationKitInstall.zip** by selecting it.